The History of Little Chef

 Kelly's Kitchen was acquired in 1990, and Forte converted all 18 of their restaurants to Little Chef as well as inheriting a number of outstanding planning permissions.
 These were large, tall buildings.
-Little Chef's restaurants now included a number of airport and town centre sites.
+Little Chef's restaurants now included a number of airport and town centre sites; Forte said that they were now very interested in urban areas.

-Aware that many customers are looking to get in and out again quickly, in 1994 Forte introduced Little Chef Coffee Stop to many of their restaurants.
+Aware that many customers are looking to get in and out again quickly, in 1989 Little Chef began trialling coffee shops.
+This was rolled out nationwide in 1994 as Little Chef Coffee Stop.
 Some of these had their own units, while others occupied a smaller area.
 Four Little Chef Expresses were also introduced.

 Starting in 1992, Forte decided to really push the Little Chef and Travelodge brands.

-First, they were introduced to Ireland, with 5 restaurants opening there and 10 more planned.
-Then, under a deal with Spanish oil and service station company Repsol, they opened two sites in Spain, with a further 50 planned.
+First, the pair were introduced to Ireland, in partnership with Aer Lingus.
+15 sites were planned across tourist hotspots, though only the first two opened.
+Then, under a deal with Spanish oil and service station company Repsol, they opened two sites in Spain, where a further 50 were planned.

 Back in Britain, Granada sold three hotels to Forte, which became large Little Chef/Travelodge combinations.
 An additional site was acquired from Pavilion.